LukaUdovicic02/GMD1/Blogs/GameDesignDocument.md

 ### Summary:

-Tactical Warfare is a top-down 2D shooter game that offers fast-paced, intense battles in various game modes including 1v1, Free-for-All (FFA) with AI, and Team vs. Team.
+Tactical Warfare is a top-down 2D shooter game that offers fast-paced, intense battles in various game modes including 1v1, 1v1 against AI.
 Players choose from four distinct classes - Assault, Sniper, Pistol, and Heavy - each with unique abilities and playstyles.
-The game emphasizes strategic decision-making, teamwork, and skillful combat maneuvers.
+The game emphasizes strategic decision-making and skillful combat maneuvers.

 ### Gameplay: